bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

-With the previous Flask-based Bokeh server, there was a function :func:`bokeh.io.output_server` that could be used to load Bokeh documents in to a running Bokeh server programmaticaally.
+With the previous Flask-based Bokeh server, there was a function :func:`bokeh.io.output_server` that could be used to load Bokeh documents in to a running Bokeh server programmatically.
 The function still exists and works, however its utility is somewhat limited.

 First, we must have a Bokeh Server running.
 To do that, execute the command: